Elimka777/GEE-data-extraction/README.md

-# 🌎Climate Data Extraction for Digital Twins in Chicago🌎
+# 🌎Climate Data Extraction for Digital Twins in Chicago

 This repository supports the development of **digital twins** in Chicago by extracting essential climate and environmental variables using **Google Earth Engine (GEE)**.